-Hypoglycemia or low blood sugar is a condition where in the body is unable to get enough glucose supply for proper cell functioning.
-In such a condition, the body responds with certain warning signs or symptoms of diabetes which may be different for every individual and include:
+Hypoglycemia, or low blood sugar, is a condition where the body is unable to get enough glucose supply for proper cell functioning.
+In such a condition, the body responds with certain warning signs or symptoms of diabetes.

 • Irritability or confusion

 Reasons why your blood sugar levels go down:

 • Gap in between a meal and exercise

 • Excessive stress

 • Side effects of other medicines